camera lens basics

 Your camera determines how long the shutter stays open and the aperture (represented by the f/stop number) is how big the opening is when the shutter is open.

 Smaller numbers like f-2 and f-4 are larger lens openings and allow more light strike the camera sensors.
-Each lens design will have its own maximum aperture or biggest opening its capable of.
+Each lens design will have its own maximum aperture or biggest opening it's capable of.

 All those confusing lens abbreviations